What is stomach ulcer?

 Try to stick with lifestyle behaviors and diets that are helpful for stomach ulcer recovery.

 Also, like many other health conditions, treatment for stomach ulcers will vary from person to person.
 Your doctor will recommend the best line of treatment unique to your case.

-If you suspect you have a stomach ulcer, you may be tempted to go out there and get drugs on your own.
-But, that is not a safe way to take care of your health as you may end up getting the wrong medications which may cause further harm to you.
-Instead, check into a hospital, and have a doctor examine and give you proper treatment.
+If you suspect you have a stomach ulcer, you may be tempted to go out and get drugs on your own.
+But, that is not a safe way to take care of your health, as you may end up getting the wrong medications, which may cause further harm to you.
+Instead, check into a hospital, and have a doctor examine you and give you proper treatment.

 Stomach ulcers are often not life-threatening.
 More often than not, it resolves within weeks of treatment.